ForestEcophys-OSU/ACG-Growth-Forecasting/README.md

 [![DOI](https://zenodo.org/badge/761899116.svg)](https://zenodo.org/doi/10.5281/zenodo.11167012)

-# [Your Team Name]
+# Tropical Dry Forest Tree Growth Forecasting (TDF-Growth)

-Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
-This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...
+Welcome to the **TDF-Growth* repository, an integral part of the research at the [Forest Ecophys Lab](https://forestecophys.com/).
+This repository is the central hub for our team, encompassing our project overview, codebase, field protocols and more...

 ## Our Project
-Provide a brief overview of your project here.
+The goal of our project is to produce seasonal forecast of tree growth for an array of tropical dry forest tress.

 ## Documentation
 - Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).

-## Group Members
+## Author
-- Member 1: German Vargas G.
+- German Vargas G., Oregon State University
-- Member 2: Brief description

 ## Code Repository Structure
 - **Data Processing**: Scripts for cleaning, merging, and managing datasets.
 - **Analysis Code**: Scripts for data analysis, statistical modeling, etc.
-- **Python Code**: Jupyter workbooks for downloading climate re-analysis data from ERA5
+- **Python Code**: Jupyter workbooks for downloading climate re-analysis data from ERA5.

 ```
 ACG-GROWTH-FORECASTING